 planetocentric and planetographic coordinates

-Two systems in which the positions of features on the surface of a near-spherical body such as a planet or satellite may be recorded.
+Planetocentric and planetographic coordinates are two systems in which the positions of features on the surface of a near-spherical body such as a planet or satellite may be recorded.
 Specific terms are used when referring to familiar bodies: heliocentric and heliographic coordinates for the Sun; selenocentric and selenographic for the Moon; geocentric and geographic for the Earth; areocentric and areographic for Mars; zenocentric and zenographic for Jupiter; saturnicentric and saturnigraphic for Saturn; and so forth.

 Planetocentric coordinates are referred to the equatorial plane of the body concerned and are much used in the calculations of celestial mechanics.
 Planetocentric longitude is measured around the equator of the body from a prime meridian defined and adopted by international agreement.
 (The prime meridian may be referred to a visible feature in the case of a solid-surfaced body such as Mars, but in the case of a gaseous planet such as Jupiter it is a purely hypothetical concept.)
 Planetocentric latitude is measured in an arc above or below the equator of the object in the usual way.